RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/icu_web.md

  #   *   notice, this list of conditions and the following disclaimer in
  #   *   the documentation and/or other materials provided with the
  #   *   distribution.
  #   * .
-Neither the name of the Computer Systems and Communication Lab
+Neither the nameText of the Computer Systems and Communication Lab
  #   *   nor the names of its contributors may be used to endorse or
  #   *   promote products derived from this software without specific
  #   *   prior written permission.